 The forum is here for anyone affected by Parkinson’s as long as you’re over 18.
 This means people with Parkinson’s, families, friends and carers.
 All are welcome to join.

-- Don't be hateful.
+Don’t be hateful.
 Respect the gender, religion, ethnicity and race of others.
+This includes threats, harassment, incitement, abuse, swearing, etc. Parkinson’s UK has the right to unpublish any content of this nature.

 Think before you post